-How places will be allocated at Brent community schools for September 2023 in Reception (Primary and Infant schools) and Year 3 (Junior Schools)
+How places will be allocated at Brent community schools for September 2026 in Reception (Primary and Infant schools) and Year 3 (Junior Schools)

-There is no automatic transfer from nursery to Reception class.
-Parents wanting to apply for a place at Reception must complete an application on line or a paper Common Application Form (CAF).
+There is no automatic transfer from nursery to Reception class, or from Year 2 to Year 3 in a Junior School.
+Parents/carers wanting to apply for a place at Reception (or to a Junior School) must complete an application which is available online or a paper Common Application Form.